 Excessive Copy: The temptation to include too much information forces the use of small letter sizes resulting in unreadable text and a confusing message.
 The outdoor rule of thumb is “Seven Words or Less”.

 Good fonts read quickly and don’t require valuable time to discern.
-In addition to the uniformity of the letters, they are evenly spaced.
+They are uniform and evenly spaced.
 At a distance, ineffective fonts that are fine or detailed will fade into the background.
-Just as fonts that are too heavy will blend together and lose their basic shape.
+Heavy fonts will blend together and lose their basic shape.
 We select fonts that highlight the brand style but emphasize good reading qualities.